mdkhanga/kvstore/README.md

-# kvstore
+# DynamoGo
-kvstore implementation of a key value store.
+A distributed kvstore implementation of a key value store.

 The inspiration comes from the Amazon Dynamo paper.
 https://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf